acquia/blt/CONTRIBUTING.md

 The new `blt-project` directory will have a composer dependency on your local clone of BLT via a `../blt` symlink.
 You can therefore make changes to files in `blt` and see them immediately reflected in `blt-project/vendor/acquia/blt`.

-### Updating BLT

-Given that `vendor/acquia/blt` is symlinked to `../blt`, you won't need to actually rebuild the blt dependency often.
-However, you may need to trigger a blt event or rebuild autoloader files, in which case you should run the following command: `rm -rf vendor/acquia/blt && composer update acquia/blt`.

 ## Development conventions

 ### Phing targets vs. Symfony commands?